sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

     cd /Users/sroehling/Development/Workspace/ResultraGenericLib
 	git tag -a v1.7 -m "Version build into FutureBudget 1.0.RC1" git push origin v1.7

+## Test the Release Build on an iOS Device

+  1. Add the final testing IPA created above to iTunes.
+This is done with the "File->Add to Library..." command within iTunes, and selecting the appropriate IPA file.
+  2. Install on the device via iTunes.
+This will replicate how the app will be installed from the App store.
+After adding the IPA to the library.
+This is done by re-synching the device with iTunes (e.g., via the "Apply" button).
+  3. Perform the manual UI testing steps as described above.

+## Validate and Submit App to App Store

+Within the Xcode organizer, validate and distribute/submit the archive for the App Store.

 ## Backup the Source Code and Archive